bmstu-iu9/refal-5-lambda/doc/historical/note003.en.md

 viewing the view field from left to right (in the direction of the next link).

-When unfolded, the head node and the following list of the contents of the closure are broken and placed in front of the closure node.
+When unfolded, the head node and the following list of the contents of the closure is broken and placed in front of the closure node.
 In this case, the closure changes its type from the usual to the expanded (from `cDataClosure` to `cDataUnwrappedClosure`), keeping a link to the head in `link_info`.
 Unfolding feature (`unwrap_closure`) takes an iterator (a pointer to the node) of the